jiosephlee/TowerDefense/README.md

 ### Tower-Specific Buttons
 The way other buttons work can be a bit non-intuitive but they make sense Java-wise
 - A tower owns a Set-of-Buttons object that creates three buttons: Left-Path, Right-Path, and Sell.
-- Selling it will give half of it's value back, including the money from upgrades
+- Selling it will give half of its value back, including the money from upgrades
 ### Hover Graphics
 - Bloops up a text bubble with descriptions of the button-action
 ## Game Flow
 - We have several game modes that dictate which conditional body is called, depending on whether it's paused, resumed, or waiting to start for example
-- The game loads all the background graphics first, moves the moving objects based on coded behavior, checks for user input, and then displays all the moving objects
+- The game loads all the background graphics first, moves the moving objects based on their path, checks for user input, and then displays all the moving objects
 ## For Demoing and Testing Purposes, we've also added cheatcodes to advance the game faster
 - Press Q to move onto next level
 - Press W to move on five levels ahead